How to deal with debt collection during the Coronavirus (COVID-19) crisis

 Is your debtor located in a country which is currently in lockdown?
 If there were disruptions in their business due to the coronavirus situation, communication might be more difficult.
 However, there are ways in which you can still reach them in order to discuss the payment of your invoice:

 - Check your debtor’s company website and previous communication you had with them.

 After the coronavirus pandemic started, many companies sent e-mails to their clients and business partners, in order to inform them how they will operate during the following weeks.
 Some companies might have also published this information on their website, in order to make clear to all potential customers how to reach them.
-The fact that your debtor is not working as usual does not mean they are not working at all.
+The fact that your debtor is not working under regular conditions does not mean they are not working at all.

 - Send your debtor an e-mail.